SCHUMACHER HOMESTEAD

 SCHS transforming barn as Heritage Center

-The Swiss Community Historical Society is nearing completion of a Heritage Center from the Bixel-Basinger Swiss Settlement barn previously located on the Dan and Cindy Basinger Farm.
+The Swiss Community Historical Society has created a Heritage Center from the Bixel-Basinger Swiss Settlement barn previously located on the Dan and Cindy Basinger Farm.
 The repurposed barn is heated and air-conditioned and includes a large event space, classroom, artifact storage space, and public restrooms.
 The facility will allow for longer visits during tours and events, and eliminate weather restrictions on scheduling.

 This project is made possible by individual, group, and corporate donors.
 Contact Capital Campaign Director Julie Stratton at 419-302-0369 or email swisshistoricalcampaign@gmail.com for information or to schedule a meeting.